-Over the years I have found business intelligence author and consultant Neil Raden to be a welcome voice of common sense, from calling for simplicity for successful BI, insisting on avoiding hype, to a healthy disdain for BI buzzwords:
+Over the years I have found analytics and data science author and consultant Neil Raden to be a welcome voice of common sense, including a healthy dislike for buzzwords:

 One particular Neil Raden blog article really struck a chord with me.
-The title speaks for itself: You Cannot Fix a Broken Company by Measuring How Broken it is.
-Neil Raden’s post goes to the heart of what Business Intelligence is – and what it is not:
+It appears to no longer be available online, unfortunately, but the title speaks for itself: You Cannot Fix a Broken Company by Measuring How Broken it is.
+Neil’s article went to the heart of what business intelligence is – and what it is not:

 The BI industry has sort of casually sent the message that BI makes companies better… But the question is, once you expose something that needs attention, what next?
 As a consultant and implementer of data warehousing and BI for many years, I never really came up with a good answer…

 And here is a especially important comment:

 Even when we did everything we set out to do [in our BI/DW consulting engagement], when approaching management about the next phase of the operation, to help the client start addressing the problems with employee morale, high turnover, inventory snafus, poor customer service, etc., the response was usually something like, “Neil, aren’t you the data warehouse guy?
 Shouldn’t we get McKinsey in here to work on that?”

 It’s bad enough that Neil got a condescending “You’re just the techie” brush-off from management.
 It also raise a much more serious concern: Why would management’s first response to serious business problems be to bring in outside consultants to handle it?
 Isn’t that their job?
 Was management basically admitting they’re not up to the job of addressing these issues on their own?